Rye123/playground/simple_ast/README.md

 # simple_ast

-A simple recursive descent parser in Python.
+A simple recursive descent parser in Python, to compute simple infix expressions like "1 + 2 * 3".

 **Grammar**:
 ```